ceph/ceph/src/pybind/mgr/dashboard/README.rst

 -----------------------------

-If you're interested in helping with the development of the dashboard, please see the file ``HACKING.rst`` for details on how to set up a development environment and other development-related topics.
+If you're interested in helping with the development of the dashboard, please see /doc/dev/dev_guide/dash_devel.rst for details on how to set up a development environment and other development-related topics.